Home

 In this article I’m going to talk about some specific exercises you can do to really target those areas of the biceps, triceps and forearm.

-The Biceps.
-Shown in Red The bicep is the muscle located on the front of the arm.
+The biceps are the muscle located on the front of the arm.
 As it's name suggests it is comprised of two parts, a large muscle belly with two tendons branching off.
 This is of interest because one of these tendons branches off and flows into the forearm and is called the radial-brachialus.
 You can see this if you make a really hard fist, your forearms will tense and then your biceps.

 I’ve discussed training the biceps without weights all ready while introducing isometrics.